dan-han-101/Hubitat-Events/README.md

 make publish-pypi-test
 ```

-To avoid having to type your username/password or token every time, save your token to a file `.pypirc`.
+To avoid having to type your username/password or token every time, save your token to a file `$HOME/.pypirc`.
 Do not add this file to git.

 ### How to install the published version from pip